znac049/tiny/README.md

-To get the best battery life, we employ a few tricks:
- - run the part at 1MHz
+ - run the part at 8MHz
  - use low power mode

- Run the part at 1MHz
+ Run the part at 8MHz
  You need to reprogram the fuses.
 In the following example, I use the USBTiny programmer.
 You will of course need to replace that with whatever programmer you have (the -c option)